Now driving your route . . .

 Shop 1.6 miles, pub 1.5 miles.

-Note: Should you wish to use the wood burner please buy fuel from a local petrol station.
+Should you wish to use the wood burner please note that wood is not supplied.

 Become a Dog-friendly Cottages member for free and enjoy exclusive deals and discounts on thousands of properties for you and your four-legged pals.